Categories

 Experiment, test and improve – always.

-The best way to do this is through your users.
 Build minimum viable products (MVPs) for your audience to play with.
 Then talk to them.

 Discover what worked, what didn’t and you might even uncover things you never thought of before.